michaelvl/helm2yaml/README.md

 HELMSMAN='helm-up.py --apply helmsman'
 ```

+### GitOps

+While using Helm to deploy applications directly onto a Kubernetes cluster is
+very common it is also a cloud-native anti-pattern IMHO.
+Using Helm this way
+means that Helm on-the-fly renders the final YAML which are deployed to the
+cluster and this YAML is not retained in any other places than in the cluster.

+For exactly the same reasons as why we build containers, the resulting YAMl
+should be retained as an artifact such that we both have an audit trail for what
+was actually deployed and such that we can be sure we can re-deploy the
+application without having to run Helm once more.

-If one desires an audit trail for application deployment, the final YAML can be
+With the helm-up tool, the final YAML can be retained by using the `--render-to`
-retained by using the `--render-to` argument as follows:
+argument as follows:

 ```
 helm-up.py --render-to final-app.yaml helmsman -f my-app.yaml